MileHacker Logo

 • Insurance: Comprehensive insurance is highly recommended.
 Clarify rental agreement coverage.

-• Recommendation: Self-driving is not recommended for first-time visitors as a result of demanding road conditions and aggressive local driving habits.
+• Recommendation: Self-driving is not recommended for first-new visitors as a result of demanding road conditions and aggressive local driving habits.

 Other Vehicle Options

-• Motorcycle/Scooter: Not as common for visitors and generally not recommended due to road safety concerns and lack of local traffic experience.
+• Motorcycle/Scooter: Not as common for visitors and generally not recommended due to road safety concerns and lack of area traffic experience.

 • Bicycle: Mombasa has limited lanes for bicycles.
-Cycling on main roads is discouraged due to heavy traffic.
+Cycling on main roads is discouraged as a result of traffic congestion.
 Some hotels offer rentals for within their grounds.

 • Tuk-tuks (Specialty): Hire a tuk-tuk for a few hours or a full day for sightseeing.
 Negotiate a daily rate.
 This option offers flexibility with a local driver and local knowledge.